Explore Throsby Creek Walking Loop Through Carrington & Maryville

 Carrington Mangrove Boardwalk

-Starting in Wickham, cross the Hannell Street bridge and follow the path around to the right until you reach a small opening where the boardwalk begins.
-From here, simply follow the raised boardwalk as it zig-zags its way through the many beautiful mangrove trees.
+Starting in Wickham, cross the Hannell Street bridge and follow the path around to the right until reaching a small opening where the boardwalk begins.
+From here, follow the raised boardwalk as it zig-zags its way through the many beautiful mangrove trees.

 Carrington Mangrove Walk

-Along the walk, you will find a large platform overlooking the mangrove trees, as well as another that looks out across Throsby Creek and back towards Maryville.
+Along the walk, there is a large platform overlooking the mangrove trees, as well as another that looks out across Throsby Creek and back towards Maryville

 Carrington Mangrove Boardwalk

-If you want a short nature walk that’s suitable for all ages and abilities, then this is perfect for those with toddlers or if you’re pushing a pram.
+For a short nature walk that’s suitable for all ages and abilities, this loop is a great option for toddlers or for anyone pushing a pram.

-Although some parts of the boardwalk are narrow, there’s no issues with space from other people on the path.
+Some parts of the boardwalk are narrow, but there’s plenty of room to pass other walkers along the path.

 Maryville Walk

-Continue on until you reach the small bridge that crosses over to the Carrington Foreshore.
-Here you will find a small playground, a dog park and a natural walking path that you can follow right around Throsby creek itself.
+Continue on until reaching the small bridge that crosses over to the Carrington Foreshore.
+Here there is a small playground, a dog park, and a natural walking path that follows right around Throsby Creek itself.

 Maryville Walk

-Head back the way you came and you can explore the Wickham/Maryville side of the creek also.
+Heading back the way you came opens up the option to explore the Wickham and Maryville side of the creek too.
 On this side, there is a shared walking and cycling track that follows Throsby Creek all the way into Newcastle CBD.
-The path is lined with pine-trees and townhouses, and the creek is full of activity.
+The path is lined with pine trees and townhouses, and the creek stays full of activity along the way.

 Drop in the Ocean Maryville

-There is a wonderful play structure located on the edge of the creek, called “A Drop In The Ocean”.
+There is a unique play structure located on the edge of the creek, called “A Drop In The Ocean”.

 Drop in the Ocean Maryville